upsidedownlabs/upsidedownlabs.github.io/software/bioamp/heart-bioamp-arduino-firmware/index.rst

     In other words, OLED BPM makes your Arduino setup function as a standalone heart‑rate monitor—no PC, phone, or external plotting required.

     For detailed guide, visit our **Instructables Page**: `Heartrate on OLED Display in Real Time <https://www.instructables.com/Heartrate-on-OLED-Display-in-Real-Time/>`_

+✅ **And That’s it!, Congrats on making your neuroscience project using BioAmp Hardware.**